 A new energy efficient boiler could reduce your fuel bill by over £300 per annum.
 Across the UK homeowners are normally installing combi boilers that are fueled by gas.
-As well as being more cost effective, new replacement boilers are going to be more reliable than those that have been in people's homes for the past twenty or thirty years so are less likely to break down when least expected.
+As well as being more cost effective, new replacement boilers are going to be more reliable than those that have been in people’s homes for the past twenty or thirty years so are less likely to break down when least expected.
+Combi boiler prices do vary from area to area and that is why it is always good to get multiple quotes.
 The installation should always be carried out by a gas safe registered installer.
 When people are getting quotes for a boilers it is important not to assume that all plumbers are Gas Safe Registered.

 There are a number of factors that need to be taken into account when deciding which is going to be the most suitable boiler such as the size of your property and how many people live in it.

 The three main types of boiler used in the UK are system boilers, conventional/heat only/traditional boilers and combination (combi) boilers.